ietf-wg-acme/acme/draft-ietf-acme-acme.md

 tasks related to certificate issuance, deployment, and revocation.

-This document describes an extensible framework for automating the issuance and domain validation procedure, thereby allowing servers and infrastructural software to obtain certificates without user interaction.
-Use of this protocol should radically simplify the deployment of HTTPS and the practicality of PKIX authentication for other protocols based on Transport Layer Security (TLS)
+This document describes an extensible framework for automating the issuance and domain validation procedure, thereby allowing servers and infrastructure software to obtain certificates without user interaction.
+Use of this protocol should radically simplify the deployment of HTTPS and the practicality of PKIX-based authentication for other protocols based on Transport Layer Security (TLS)
 {{!RFC5246}}.

 It should be noted that while the focus of this document is on validating domain names for purposes of issuing certificates in the Web PKI, ACME supports extensions for uses with other identifiers in other PKI contexts.
-For example, as of this writing, there is ongoing work to use ACME for issuance of WebPKI certificates attesting to IP addresses {{?I-D.ietf-acme-ip}} and STIR certificates attesting to telephone numbers {{?I-D.ietf-acme-telephone}}.
+For example, as of this writing, there is ongoing work to use ACME for issuance of Web PKI certificates attesting to IP addresses {{?I-D.ietf-acme-ip}} and STIR certificates attesting to telephone numbers {{?I-D.ietf-acme-telephone}}.